-Presented here is a set of clear and logical guidelines arrived at based on experience.
+Presented here is a set of clear and logical terms and conditions arrived at based on experience.
 I hope that by having these guidelines here in glorious black and white (or in black and green if you happen to find yourself using one of those prehistoric early-80’s PCs to view this page, in which case you’re very unlikely to require my services) I can provide you, the potential client with a clearer understanding and expectation of what to expect from working with me to deliver the art-assets you require.

 1. Getting Started.
 To start your project off we’ll should discuss it first.
 This is easily done through a Skype call (or similar) at a time of our choosing.
-I may also send some questions and outline of the discussion via email to clarify and if the project involves many tasks then further calls may subsequently be required at a time of our choosing.
+I may also send some questions and outline of the discussion via email to clarify and if the project involves many tasks then further calls or may be required at a time of our choosing.

-In turn you’ll need to involve all parties who have a say from day one.
-Of course, how you arrange your review process is entirely up to you but if for example, there happens to be a ‘Big Kahuna’ who gets the final nod then they really need to be involved from the outset in your internal review and approval process rather than coming in with the final say at the end after all progress has been signed off.
-To meet agreed deadlines I require feedback within a reasonable time-frame (generally 24-hours).
-All this minimises delays and downtime.
+In turn you’ll need to designate your Point-of-Contact from day one.
+Of course, how you internally arrange your review process is entirely up to you but if for example, there happens to be a ‘Big Kahuna’ who gets the final nod then they really need to be involved from the outset in your internal review and approval process rather than coming in with the final say at the end after all progress has been signed off.
+I will therefore only accept feedback and approvals from your designated Point-of-Contact.

-Following our initial chat and after agreeing to the time required to complete the task, I provide you with a quotation and a breakdown of the process to complete the task within the agreed time.
-The quote is valid for 14 days.
+Following our initial chat and after agreeing to the time required to complete the project, I provide you with a quotation that includes breakdown of the tasks within the agreed time.
+The quote is valid for 60 days.
 Any subsequent changes to the scope of the project will need a revised or additional quote.
-While I’ll do what I can to meet your needs, unfortunately due to commitments to other clients it’s unfortunately not always possible to extend the agreed time if changes are made.
+While I’ll do what I can to meet your needs, unfortunately due to commitments to other clients it’s not always possible to extend the agreed time if such changes are made.

 6. Revisions.
 Quotes include two rounds of revisions upon delivery within the scope outlined by the brief.
 By revision I mean minor refinements and tweaks over and above the daily feedback given by you during the development process.
-So for example, I wouldn’t call it a revision if the depiction of a medieval street-scape is requested in the brief, only then for it to be decided upon delivery and after all progress has been signed off that the street-scape should instead be futuristic.
-Adding a person here, levels-tweaks and candlelights in more windows there would constitute a revision.
-Note, if you’ve signed off on the work delivered, only for your own client to have a change of plan and decide upon a different direction that will constitute a new job requiring a new quote.
+So for example, I wouldn’t call it a revision if the depiction of a medieval street-scape is requested in the brief, only then for it to be decided after all progress has been signed off that the street-scape should instead be futuristic.
+Adding a person by the door, levels-tweaks and candlelights in more windows there would constitute a revision.
+To limit the scope of a revision, each of the two rounds of free revisions is limited to 4 hours of work.

 7. Mission Creep.
 It goes without saying that while we all want the best possible result, ‘mission creep’ requires additional time and money.
 Ideally it’s best to have as clear as possible idea of your requirements from the outset but understandably it isn’t always possible.
-‘Mission creep’ – whereby you request a deviation from the scope or parameters set out in the Quote – will need to be assessed on a case-by-case basis factoring in the available time and your budget.
+‘Mission creep’ – whereby you request a deviation from the scope or parameters set out in the Quote – will need to be assessed on a case-by-case basis that factors in the available time and your budget.
 With ‘mission creep’ I inform you in writing if it’s possible and how much it will additionally cost in time and money.
 Additional time and money means an additional or revised Quote.

 8. Process.
 No project is identical and your unique requirements will determine the precise nature of the process for completion of the task within the agreed time.
 This of course, will be outlined with the price quotation.
 The typical process is to provide a series of initial thumbnails or sketches for review.
 A second round of thumbnails or sketches may be required based on your feedback.
 Moving on from this I move to developing a rough that establishes critical details and provides a clearer indication of the final result.
-Work then continues to refine to an agreed level or result.
+Work then continues to refine to an agreed level of polish and detail.
 Feedback is sought throughout the process as described under 4.
 Communication.

 Before commencing you’ll need to email me back to state that we’re good to go.
 Once you provide the written nod I’ll get right down to work producing the art you need!